-Evoenergy is licensed by the Independent Competition and Regulatory Commission (ICRC) to provide transmission, distribution, and connection services in the ACT.
+Evoenergy owns and operates electricity and gas networks and is licensed by the Independent Competition and Regulatory Commission (ICRC) to provide transmission, distribution, and connection services in the ACT.
 Evoenergy is both a Distribution Network Service Provider and a Transmission Network Service Provider registered with the Australian Energy Market Operator (AEMO).
 We are a regulated service provider subject to commonwealth and jurisdictional laws and statutory instruments including National Electricity Law (NEL), National Electricity Rules (NER), Utilities Act 2000, Utilities Technical Regulations Act, industry codes, technical codes, and regulations.
 The NER require Evoenergy to undertake annual planning review and prepare the Annual Planning Report.
 Our "poles and wires" network is supplied predominantly by power imported from interstate.
-There is an increasing amount of generation embedded within Evoenergy's network.
-Evoenergy's primary focus is on the provision of a safe, reliable, and quality electricity supply in a prudent and efficient manner.
-We are an asset manager certified for compliance with ISO 50001 Asset Management Standard.
+There is an increasing amount of power generation embedded within Evoenergy's network with 45,196 kVA of inverters added last year.
+Evoenergy's primary focus is on the provision of a safe, reliable, and quality electricity supply in a cautious and efficient manner.
+We are asset management certified for compliance with ISO 50001 Asset Management Standard.
 Safety and risk management are key considerations of our business decisions.
 Whenever practicable, risk management is integrated with investment decisions and considers the life cycle of assets and least cost solutions.